mikeorr/WebHelpers2/docs/index.rst

    :align: right

 **WebHelpers2** is the successor to the widely-used WebHelpers_ utility functions.
-The name was changed to avoid breaking applications that depend on the 1.x API but are not formally pinned to it.
+It narrows the focus to a core set of utilities that are most widely used, relevant to Pyramid and other current frameworks, and easiest to maintain and port to Python 3.
+In particular it keeps the HTML builder and HTML tag functions, and most of the text-processing, number formatting, statistics, and date functions, See :ref:`migrate` if you're currently using WebHelpers or an early WebHelpers2 beta.

-**WebHelpers2** narrows the focus to a core set of utilities that are most widely used, relevant to the new Pyramid framework, and easiest to maintain and port to Python 3.
-In particular it keeps the HTML builder and HTML tag functions, and most of the text-processing, number formatting, statistics, and date functions.
-It removes the large third-party subpackages and some obsolete or little-used helpers.
-See :ref:`migrate` for a list of new features, deletions and incompatible changes.
-See the :ref:`todo` for the goals for 2.0 and a list of helpers are still being considered for deletion.
+**Version 2.0b4** finishes the API reorganization (except the 'html' subpackage), adds a migration chapter to the documentation, and switches to PyTest for unit testing.
+The remaining work is to port the code to Python 3 (using 'six' if necessary), and refactor the 'html' submodule.
+This version is tested on Python 2.7.4 and should work on 2.6.

-WebHelpers2 depends on MarkupSafe_, and it can use Unidecode_ if it's installed.
+WebHelpers2 depends on MarkupSafe_, and can use Unidecode_ if it's installed.
-An extensive test suite for doctest and Nose is included.
+An extensive test suite for PyTest is included.
 For support/questions/patches, please use the pylons-discuss_ mailing list.

 .. toctree::